Mano-08/idealCart/README.md

 <h1 align="center">II) SAVE PAGE </h1>

-- When you come across a webpage that you can refer to later on or save them for future comparision, just click "SAVE PAGE" on the extension window
+- When you come across a webpage that you can refer to later on or save for future comparison, just click "SAVE PAGE" on the extension window
-- SAVE PAGE grabs the URL of the website and saves it in the form of stack where each block has an editable notebox embedded with it
+- SAVE PAGE grabs the URL of the website and saves it in the form of a stack where each block has an editable note box embedded with it
 -

 <img width="47%" align="left" src="https://user-images.githubusercontent.com/95289188/184931187-6b6b4a0b-70d3-4ad5-8e1a-da4e69dc51a3.png"><img width="47%" align="right" src="https://user-images.githubusercontent.com/95289188/184951339-ffcf483f-8755-46b6-8238-98e27cff758c.png">